wifinigel/wiperf/docs/README_WLANPi_Config.md

 ## Security

-Wiperf employs the following security mechanisms in an atempt to harden the WLAN Pi when deployed in Wiperf mode:
+Wiperf employs the following security mechanisms in an attempt to harden the WLAN Pi when deployed in Wiperf mode:

 - No forwarding is allowed between interfaces
 - The internal UFW firewall is configured to only allow incoming connectivity on port 22 on the wlan0 & eth0 interfaces